lorenaacuna/GASTLI/docs/source/tutorial.rst

    my_coupling = cpl.coupling(path_to_file=path_to_input)

 .. important:: Replace the variable ``path_to_input`` in the code above with the absolute path to the input data folder in your computer.
-Do not forget to slash symbols (``/``) at the beginning and the end of the string.
+Do not forget the two slash symbols (``/``), one at the beginning and the other one at end of the string.

 Next, specify the input variables for the interior-atmosphere model: